homermultitext/hmt-archive/README.md

 This is the central repository for archival data from the Homer Multitext project.

-See the web site at <http://homermultitext.github.io/hmt-archive/> for details about how the project is organized and managed, including how published datasets are released.
+For details about how the project is organized and managed, including how published datasets are released, see the web site at <http://homermultitext.github.io/hmt-archive/>.
+The documentation there is up to date for the current planned release, `2016.1`.